CHURCH OF THE HOLY SEPULCHER IN JERUSALEM GUIDED TOUR

 The first Temple on this site began to be erected in 326 and finished in 335.
 Everything was decorated with marble, glittered with gold and precious stones.
 But this Temple stood for less than 300 years and was destroyed by the Persians in 614.

 After that, the Temple was repeatedly restored, destroyed, experienced natural disasters, and rebuilt.
-The form in which it appears before us today, it acquired in 1810, after being restored after a severe fire.
+The form in which it appears before us today was acquired in 1810, after being restored after a severe fire.

 From 1852 to the present, the territory of the Church of the Holy Sepulcher has been divided between six religious Christian communities: Catholic, Greek Orthodox, Armenian (these three communities belong to a large area), Coptic, Syrian, Ethiopian (the latter's monastery is on the roof of the temple).
 Prayer hours are strictly defined for each of the denominations.